iPhone protection

 Start with the risk you actually have

 Ceramic Shield raised the baseline for iPhone front glass, but it did not make the front surface disposable.
 A protector is most defensible when the problem is everyday abrasion, pocket grit, resale condition, privacy, or replacing a damaged top layer cheaply.
-It is weaker when the real concern is a corner drop, frame impact, or already-damaged display.
+It is weaker when the real concern is a corner drop, frame impact, or an already-damaged display.

 iPhone screen protector decision table

-Swipe table to view all columns.
+Swipe sideways to compare columns.

 Hairline scratches, pocket grit, gym bags, cup holders, or resale conditionClear glass or filmThe protector makes the top layer replaceable.
 It does not make the iPhone's own glass immune.